kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

 ```

 Next, create the Kubernetes Rook operator:

 ```sh
 [root@kv-master-00 ~]# kubectl create -f operator.yaml
 deployment.apps/rook-ceph-operator created
 ```

-To check the progress of the operator pod, and the discovery pods starting up to the commands below can be executed.
+To check the progress of the operator pod and the discovery pods starting up, the commands below can be executed.
 The discovery pods are responsible for investigating the available resources (e.g. disks that can make up OSD's) across all available Nodes:

 ```sh
 [root@kv-master-00 ~]# watch kubectl get pods -n rook-ceph